-Thanks to bread, stuffing, mashed potatoes, yams, and pie, Thanksgiving is basically the High Carb Holiday.
-Carbs get a bad rap sometimes, but they certainly have a place in your diet, and today is the day to enjoy them—guilt free.
+Thanks to bread, stuffing, mashed potatoes, yams and pie, Thanksgiving is basically the High Carb Holiday.
+Carbs get a bad rap sometimes, but they certainly have a place in your diet, and Thanksgiving is the day to enjoy them—guilt free.
 Not sure which dish to dig into first?
 Here’s the best Thanksgiving dish for you, according to your zodiac sign.

 3. A sense of humor

 “Thank goodness we have a holiday set aside for being grateful—we’d sure hate to have to do that every day!”
 Jim Gaffigan’s take on Thanksgiving will have you rolling, and there’s more where that came from in YouTube’s massive holiday-comedy library.
 You’ll also want to share these funny Thanksgiving memes everyone will gobble up.